opencitations/heritrace/user_testing/packages/technician/README.md

 ## Configuration Files

-The `resources` directory contains configuration files that you'll need to modify during the test:
+**Files you should modify during testing**:

-- `display_rules.yaml`: Controls how properties are displayed in the UI
+- `resources/display_rules.yaml`: Controls how properties are displayed in the UI
-- `shacl.ttl`: Defines validation rules for entities
+- `resources/shacl.ttl`: Defines validation rules for entities

+**Do not modify any other files** including `docker-compose.yml`, script files, or any files outside the `resources` directory.

 ---